mgwalker/mgwalker.github.io/src/readme.md

 - ### National Weather Service weather.gov

-  We worked with the National Weather Service to entirely rebuild weather.gov.
+  We worked with the National Weather Service to entirely rebuild weather.gov (not yet launched).
 The site is built on Drupal for its content management needs, templated through Twig, and pulls data from the NWS public API through a Node.js app we call the "interop layer" that puts all the data into the format our Twig templates expect.
 This is one of the best projects I've worked on at 18F, and it's still ongoing!

 - ### 18F Delivery Assurance